filipmellgren/DQN_pricing_algorithms/README.md

 * training_seq.py: contains mega training loop and initialises the agents to train in the environment.
 * testing_seq.py: is where two trained agents meet each other in a test scenario
 * Main_notebook.ipynb: is a main file containing the highest level logic and calls on the other files to enable training and testing.
+* test_agent.ipynb: was probably what I actually used to test agents.

 Less important files include:
 * actactprofit_mat.py: which creates a profit matrix for each pair of action.